mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 ### Set Minute Mode
-The Set Hour Mode is used to set the Hour of the countdown.
+The Set Minute Mode is used to set the minutes left of the countdown.
 During the Set Hour Mode, the center lamp is **blinking blue**

 Press MODE-> 1 Minute Backward